OfficeDev/O365-Windows-Start/README.md

 	- (My Files) – Edit or delete users’ files
 	- (Users and Groups) – Enable sign-on and read users' profiles
 	- (Users and Groups) – Access your organization's directory
+	- (Mail) - Read and write access to users' mail
+	- (Mail) - Send mail as a user

    6. After clicking OK in the Services Manager dialog box, assemblies for connecting to Office 365 REST APIs will be added to your project.